eldanielo/WindowsServerTestLabARMTemplate/README.md

 This Template creates the basic components for the <a href="http://social.technet.microsoft.com/wiki/contents/articles/7807.windows-server-2012-test-lab-guides.aspx">Windows Server Test Lab Guides</a>
 </p>

 The parameter "labCount" indicates how often the template should be deployed, making it easy to deploy it for multiple lab users.
-All resources will be deployed in the same Resource Group and will be tagged by a tailing index starting at 0, indicating its iteration. e.g
+All resources will be deployed in the same Resource Group and will be tagged by a tailing index starting at 0, indicating its iteration.</br>
+e.g: </br>
 VirtualNetwork_0 </br>
 edge-pip_0 </br>
 edgeNicOne_0 </br>